soaErikNord/soadocs/SimpleDev/SimpleDev.md

     "url" : "#!url"
 }) %>
 ```
-soa.cm.checkboxCollectionFormRow
+soa.cm.checkboxCollectionFormRow<br/>
-•   `checkboxCollectionFormRow` is a set of HTML objects that can contain at least one checbkox input element, helper text, and a tooltip.
+* `checkboxCollectionFormRow` is a set of HTML objects that can contain at least one checbkox input element, helper text, and a tooltip.
 They are enclosed in a UL element, enclosed by a DIV.
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.checkboxCollectionFormRow({
     "name" : "ApplicationVersionVisibility",